BJP’s Amit Malviya hits back, drops Twitter bomb on Congress over Rahul Gandhi’s charge of data theft

 “Inspired by Sonia Gandhi’s ‘all power no accountability’ dictum, Congress will take all your data, even share it worldwide with orgs like Cambridge Analytica but will not take responsibility of it!
 Their own policy says so,” he tweeted.

-On Sunday, Congress President Rahul Gandhi had attacked Prime Minister Narendra Modi over allegations of data sharing from his official App without users’ consent.
-Gandhi’s attack on Modi was based on a media report which claimed that data was stolen from his official App — NaMo App — without consent of the users.
+On Sunday, Congress president Rahul Gandhi attacked Prime Minister Narendra Modi over allegations of data sharing from his official App without users’ consent.
+Gandhi’s attack on Modi was based on a media report which claimed that data was stolen from his official App — NaMo App — without the consent of the users.
 “Hi!
 My name is Narendra Modi.
 I am India’s Prime Minister.
 When you sign up for my official App, I give all your data to my friends in American companies,” Gandhi said on Twitter.

+Soon after Gandhi’s charge, BJP reacted and said that it didn’t expect “any better” from the Congress chief.
+The saffron party also said the data is used only for analytics using third party service, similar to Google Analytics.